pushkarlakhe13/doc_to_data/README.md

-# Schema Auto Generator
+# Structured Data Extractor
-Schema Auto Generator is a Streamlit-based web application designed to help users create data extraction schemas from user inputs.
+Structured Data Extractor is a Streamlit-based web application designed to help users to extract structured data from unstructred documents like PDFs.
+It creates data extraction schemas from user inputs.
 The application allows users to define input fields, their descriptions, and the expected results for each input.
-The generated schema includes validation for the first input ID to ensure it's not empty.
+The generated schema is then passed to GPT models to extract relevant information

 # Features
 - User-friendly interface for defining data extraction tasks